onoira/wowcal/README.md

     pip3 install -e ".[Validation]"
     validate.py path/to/file.yml

+You are also welcome to [start a discussion](https://github.com/onoira/wowcal/discussions).

 ## Known issues

 `wowcal` currently makes the assumption that all calendar years are equal length and does not support units shorter than a year.